 The Different Ways to Travel and Work Remotely

-The key lies in figuring out your personal work-life balance, your best routine, your periods of highest productivity.
+The key lies in figuring out your personal work-life-travel balance, your best routine, your periods of highest productivity.
 Can you truly work from anywhere – even on a plane or bus while journeying to your next destination?
 Can you push through and be productive on five hours of sleep?
 Do you start your day the same way every morning, or do you thrive on a more spontaneous schedule?

-Then there’s also the question of how deeply you want to immerse yourself in the culture, people, foods, and sights of a place.
+Then there’s the question of how deeply you want to immerse yourself in the culture, people, foods, and sights of a place.
 Seeing the sights and eating your way through the local venues is easy and fun; getting to know the culture and making friends with locals will take more time and effort.

-Home Base versus Homeless
+Home Base versus Location-Independence

 Answer the following questions to determine what might be right for you:

-Solo versus Group
+Solo vs. Group Travel